- Q: How long will it take?

 - Q: How is payment handled?

-- A: All payments are made through PayPal and are in USD.
+- A: All payments are made through PayPal, by check or cash transfer and are in USD.
 Before commencing work on your manuscript, I do require 100% of the agreed upon total for small assignments of $100 or less.
 For projects totaling more than $100, I require 50% upon receipt of invoice and before I e-mail you the edited manuscript, I will contact you for the final 50%.
 Once payment reaches me, I will immediately send you your manuscript.

 **Important Note: If you do not have a PayPal account: You can still use a credit card and proceed with PayPal payment, just as safely as if you had an account.Payments made from outside of the USA will incur an additional 4% fee to cover a portion of the international surcharge from PayPal.